GoogleCloudPlatform/php-docs-samples/CONTRIBUTING.md

 export GOOGLE_STORAGE_BUCKET=YOUR_BUCKET
 ```

-If you have access to the Google Cloud kokoro project, you can decrypt the
+If you have access to the Google Cloud Kokoro project, decrypt the
 `.kokoro/secrets.sh.enc` file and load those environment variables.
 Follow
 the instructions in [.kokoro/secrets-example.sh](.kokoro/secrets-example.sh).

 If your tests require new environment variables, you can set them up in
-`.kokoro/secrets.sh.enc`.
-For instructions on managing those variables,
+`.kokoro/secrets.sh.enc` so they pass on Kokoro.
+For instructions on managing those
-view [.kokoro/secrets-example.sh](.kokoro/secrets-example.sh) for more information.
+variables, view [.kokoro/secrets-example.sh](.kokoro/secrets-example.sh) for more
+information.

 ### Run the tests